 Satrix Managers (RF) (Pty) Ltd (Satrix) a registered and approved Manager in Collective Investment Schemes in Securities and an authorised financial services provider in terms of the FAIS.
 Collective investment schemes are generally medium- to long-term investments.
 Unit Trusts and ETFs the investor essentially owns a "proportionate share" (in proportion to the participatory interest held in the fund) of the underlying investments held by the fund.
-With Unit Trusts, the investor holds participatory units issued by the fund, comprises a listed security traded on the stock exchange.
+With Unit Trusts, the investor holds participatory units issued by the fund while in the case of an ETF, the participatory interest, while issued by the fund, comprises a listed security traded on the stock exchange.
 ETFs are index tracking funds, registered as a Collective Investment and can be traded by any stockbroker on the stock exchange or via Investment Plans and online trading platforms.
 ETFs may incur additional costs due to it being listed on the JSE.
 Past performance is not necessarily a guide to future performance and the value of investments / units may go up or down.
 A schedule of fees and charges, and maximum commissions are available on the Minimum Disclosure Document or upon request from the Manager.
 Collective investments are traded at ruling prices and can engage in borrowing and scrip lending.
 Should the respective portfolio engage in scrip lending, the utility percentage and related counterparties can be viewed on the ETF Minimum Disclosure Document.
 The Manager does not provide any guarantee either with respect to the capital or the return of a portfolio.
 The index, the applicable tracking error and the portfolio performance relative to the index can be viewed on the ETF Minimum Disclosure Document and/or on the Satrix website.